-Altogether it was a giddy, high energy, hands-on, information rich environment.
+Altogether it was a giddy, high energy, hands-on, information-rich environment.
 And fun!
 Most of what was presented (with the exception of the traditional lectures) was uniquely suited to a first-person, 3-D exposition of the subject at hand.
-Sure you might delve into associated literature in more depth, afterwards, but it was an effective immersive introduction to lots of ideas, techniques and materials.
+Sure you might delve into associated literature in more depth, afterward, but it was an effective immersive introduction to lots of ideas, techniques, and materials.
 All the presenters (other than the lecturers) were available to chat one-on-one with attendees dropping by their booths.

 So, what if someone tried running a museum conference like Maker Faire?
 Ditch the traditional panel sessions, keep a few particularly stimulating invited lecturers, and turn the rest of the conference over to people who demonstrate and teach what they do, and how.
 Instead of watching a PowerPoint presentation on how a museum did rapid prototyping of exhibit labels, drop in on a mini-workshop where you try it out.
 Examine how one museum’s exhibit fabricators use laser cutters to turn digital data from scans into 3-D models.
 See a curator demonstrate how she makes her scientific research accessible via public demonstrations.

 What might be the advantages?

 - More one-on-one interaction for attendees with a greater number of presenters, rather than the typical “crowd to the front of the room and present a business card” experience.

 - More choices about how to absorb content: skimming and grazing through the exhibitors, or diving into workshops and discussion groups.